paccanarolab/S2F/README.md

 ```bash
 python S2F.py install
 ```
 You will be asked to confirm the configured options of the installation script.
-IF you're happy and reply with `y`, the installer will download and process the required databases.
+If you're happy and reply with `y`, the installer will download and process the required databases.
 This, however, assumes that all requirements listed above are met.

 ### Configure the installation script